These apple seed-shaped bugs are everywhere in the Big Apple!

 - Shell Casings and Shed Skins — translucent, yellowish-brown exoskeletons shaped like juvenile bed bugs left behind after molting.

-- Live Bed Bugs — flat, reddish-brown insects resembling flaxseeds that like to hide inside small, dark crevices such as the seams of a mattress or cracks within furniture.
+- Live Bed Bugs — flat, reddish-brown insects resembling small apple seeds that like to hide inside small, dark crevices such as the seams of a mattress or cracks within furniture.

 To learn more about the common early signs of bed bugs, read our article: How Do I Know if I Have Bed Bugs?
 7 Early Signs to Look Out For